caiosabadin/notes/sass/tutorial.md

 }
 ```

-Despite improving readability, it also increases the number of lines.
-This is so because Sass will not group equal media queries declarations together.
+Anyhow, the community discourage designers from doing so, since Sass does not group identical rules together in a single declaration; instead, it repeats them all over the code.

-Nevertheless, this problem may as well be overcome.
-For example, [this text by Dominique Briggs](https://medium.com/front-end-developers/the-solution-to-media-queries-in-sass-5493ebe16844) provides a simple yet elegant solution to this problem.
+Nevertheless, [on this text](https://medium.com/front-end-developers/the-solution-to-media-queries-in-sass-5493ebe16844), Dominique Briggs arranges a simple yet elegant solution to overcome this problem.

 ## The import directive ##